OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

 ```

 ## The result
-Afer going through some trial and error learning how all of this functions, I successfully posted a message to my designated channel!
+After going through some trial and error learning how all of this functions, I successfully posted a message to my designated channel!

 ![Slack message](slack-message.png)

 ## Conclusion
 I needed something that would help me wrap my head around how Argo Workflows (and Codefresh Promotions Workflows) worked.
-Going through the exercise of setting up my own with a specific purpose in mind demistified not only how they worked, but how to construct one myself.
+Going through the exercise of setting up my own with a specific purpose in mind demystified not only how they worked, but also how to construct one myself.
 I'm hoping this post helps you in the same way it helped me.

 Happy deployments!